byronogis/change-git-history/README.md

 The directory where the repositories are located, the default is `{USERNAME}_repos`.
 You can also set it to an relative path of `change-git-history.js` file.

+### REPOS_NAME_REG

+Filter out repositories that do not match the regular The default is null, which means no filtering

 ## Options

 > you can also use command line options